 Beyond their armament there were not many other major innovations in the Fubuki-class destroyers.

 The Fubukis were larger than most contemporary destroyers, with a 500 ton advantage in displacement over the U.S. Clemson-class destroyers.
 They were also faster than the Clemsons, by a full 2.5 knots.
-They were longer, wider, and had a deeper draft than the Clemson-class or the British A-class
+They were longer, wider, and had a deeper draft than the Clemson-class or the British A-class.

 The Fubukis served from 1928 through 1945 in the service of the Japanese Navy.
 After World War II one Fubuki, the Hibiki, was turned over to the USSR as a war prize, and served until 1953.
 Of 24 Fubukis built, all but two were lost.
 Eight were sunk by submarines, two by mines, at least one by scuttling, and the remainder by air attacks.
 For vessels built in the late 1920s the Fubukis remained surprisingly potent through WWII.
 Interestingly, it was a Fubuki-class destroyer, the Amagiri, that rammed and sank PT-109 commanded by John F. Kennedy.